Author: Courtney Summers

 The book uses a mixed narrative to tell the story.
 It’s part transcribed podcast hosted by a journalist named West McCray that is set some months after Sadie’s disappearance and part Sadie’s PoV from the time immediately after her disappearance.

 Together the two timelines weave together the story of what really happened to Sadie and why she was motivated to leave all she knows behind.

 This was a relatively quick read.
 I read it over the course of a rainy Sunday afternoon / evening.
 And yet I could have read it much more quickly than that.
-I kept finding finding myself putting the book down and had to force myself to pick it back up as I wanted to be rid of the book… (It was the September 2019 readalong with my book group ergo my desire to read it to completion so that I could discuss it with my friends in the group)
+I kept finding finding myself putting the book down and had to force myself to pick it back up as I wanted to be rid of the book… (It was a book group read ergo my desire to read it to completion so that I could discuss it with my friends)

 So I guess even though I found it eminently readable I never really connected with any of these characters.
 Yes it was deeply sad when the motivations for Sadie’s vengeance were truly uncovered but I found Sadie’s voice in this book to be extremely passive.
 I guess this could be explained as her being so broken by all the trauma she had to go through; neglect due to an alcoholic / drug addicted mother, responsibility for her sister from the age of six, dealing with her sister’s horrific murder…

 But I needed more from the writing.